 Donald Engelman is the Eugene Higgins Professor of Molecular Biophysics & Biochemistry at Yale, and a Member of the Yale Cancer Center.
 He is an elected member of the National Academy of Sciences, the American Academy of Arts and Sciences, and other societies.
 Don is an inventor of the pHLIP® technology and an expert in membrane biophysics, biochemistry, cell and molecular biology, and cancer biology.
 Don has many years of experience as a consultant and served as a Director of the Stryker Corporation for more than 20 years.
 He has led review and steering groups at the NIH, NSF, American Cancer Society, Brookhaven National Laboratory, Los Alamos National Laboratory, and the Institut Laue Langevin, among others.
 He has also served on a number of nonprofit boards, including the Wenner-Gren foundation and the Board of Trustees of Reed College.

-Oleg A. Andreev PhD, Co-Founder, Director and Chairman
+Oleg A. Andreev PhD, Co-Founder, Director, Chairman and Member of Scientific Board

 Jason S. Lewis, PhD, Co-Founder, Member of Scientific Board